The THC Dosage Guide: Flower, Edibles, Concentrates and More

 The chamber capacity of any vape, whether for flowers or concentrates, varies from unit to unit.
 Therefore, it is difficult to quote a consistent "average size."
 We suggest filling vaporizer chambers to 3/4 of their full capacity, regardless of make or model.
 This allows for steady airflow and reduces your risk of overfilling.

 Cool side note: did you know it's now legal to take your vape pen on a plane?

 Edibles and Ingestible Oils

-Transdermal cannabis patches are sold in varying strengths, typically ranging from 10 to 20mg of cannanbinoids.
+Transdermal cannabis patches are sold in varying strengths, typically ranging from 10 to 20mg of cannabinoids.
 Once the patch is applied, the bloodstream begins to absorb the cannabinoids and the effects can be felt within 15 to 60 minutes.
 We recommend starting with a lower strength patch and upping the dosage if needed.
-Pro tip: Apply the patch to a veinous part of the body for superior absorption into the bloodstream.
+Pro tip: Apply the patch to a vascular part of the body (one where you can see the veins) for more efficient absorption into the bloodstream.

-Cannabis infused topicals are applied directly to the skin for localized relief of pain and inflammation.
-Because they are non-psychoactive, you run little risk of overdoing it.
-We suggest starting with a few sprays and applying more as desired.
+Cannabis-infused topicals are applied directly to the skin for localized relief of pain and inflammation.
+Because they are non-psychoactive, you run essentially zero risks of overdoing it.
+We suggest starting with a few sprays or a thin layer of product, applying more as needed or desired.

 Dabbing is a form of flash vaporization where a dose of cannabis concentrate (generally a wax or shatter, but potentially a pure isolate) is dropped onto a heated nail and the resulting vapor is inhaled.
 Cannabis concentrates are extremely potent and the effects of taking a dab, like with most inhaled forms of cannabis, can be felt almost instantly.